PaulZH/shacl-batch-validator/README.md

 Using this tool you can easily run shacl validations and get reports.

+Input shacl and data files can be any type of RDF; output reports are turtle files.

 ## Using the tool

 From the commandline output